OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

    - It checks if SSO is being used by checking `authSSO`.
 If so, it calls `getAccessToken` to get the SSO access token.
    - If SSO returns the access token, it calls the `callbackfunction` function.
 However, if `getAccessToken` failed, it handles the error through the `handleSSOErrors()` function and switches to fallback if required.
-   - If `authSSO` is false, then fallback auth is in use, so it calls the `dialogFallback` function, which will eventually call the callback function after the user signs in through MSAL.
+   - If `authSSO` is false, then fallback auth is in use, so it calls the `dialogFallback` function, which will eventually call the callback function after the user signs in through MSAL.js.

    ```javascript
    if (authSSO) {